 During my research, I learned that the majority of Islamic State’s wealth came from the clandestine sale of oil, gas and chemicals on the international market using smuggling routes set up during the years of embargoes against Saddam Hussein.

-With money flooding into its treasury, ISIS rose in three years from a gang of killers and petty criminals to a multi-billion dollar nation state with its own flag, hierarchy, clergy, effective bureaucracy and fanatical supporters.
+With money flooding into its treasury, ISIS rose in three years from a gang of killers and petty criminals to a multi-billion dollar nation state with its own flag, hierarchy, clergy and fanatical supporters.

-As the tide of war turned against ISIS, while its commanders sent its loyal troops on suicide missions, the bankers and bureaucrats were quietly slipping across the border to Antakya, in Southern Turkey, with bags full of cash.
+As the tide of war turned against ISIS, while its commanders sent its young recruits on suicide missions, the bankers and bureaucrats were quietly slipping across the border to Antakya, in Southern Turkey, with bags of cash.

 Antakya was known in ancient times as Antioch, for centuries one of the largest cities in the Roman Empire.
-Today, it is a maze of congested narrow streets with batteries of faceless accountants who, during the coalition struggle against ISIS, worked with City of London bankers and lawyers to invest Islamic State’s billions in shell companies based in financial havens on island paradises across the world.
+Today, it is a maze of congested narrow streets with batteries of faceless accountants.
+During the coalition struggle against ISIS, these accountants worked with City of London bankers and lawyers to invest Islamic State’s billions in shell companies based in financial havens on island paradises across the world.

 John Carney in ‘Operation Jihadi Bride’ predicted that Islamic State had $9 billion hidden in secret shell companies and would rise again in Africa.
 He also predicted that terrorist action will turn the non-stop trickle off immigrants and refugees from Africa into a constants gushing tide.
 Just what the Brexiteers didn’t vote for.